dpetrisko/test-repo/.github/PULL_REQUEST_TEMPLATE.md

 time.
 A few details to check:

 ## Issue Fixed
 Does this PR address a BlackParrot GitHub issue?
-Link it here:
+Link it here.

 ## Area
 Module/tool/makefile/script in question.

-## Reasoning (outdated, confusing, verbose, etc.)
+## Reasoning (buggy, confusing, verbose, etc.)
 Why is this change required?

 ## Additional Changes Required (if any)